flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 FleCSI does not provide ready-to-use, distributed data structures.
 Rather, it provides "proto data structures" called *topologies*.
-These require additional compile-time information, such as the number of a dimensions of a multidimensional array, and additional run-time information, such as how to distribute their data, to form a concrete data structure.
+These require additional compile-time information, such as the number of dimensions of a multidimensional array, and additional run-time information, such as how to distribute their data, to form a concrete data structure.
 Applications are expected to define *specializations* to provide all of this information.